apache/kylin/website/_docs/install/kylin_docker.md

 since: v1.5.2
 ---

-For more information, please refer to [this project](https://github.com/Kyligence/kylin-docker/) on github.
+For more information, please refer to this project [kylin-docker](https://github.com/Kyligence/kylin-docker/) on GitHub.